TheDragonary/War-Plane/README.md

 ## Known Bugs
 - Continue button in the pause menu does not work
 - All enemy planes fire bullets at the exact same time instead of random times for each plane
+- After restarting from a game over, the game will not let you close it at all, even with spamming the close button or Alt+F4.
+Instead, it will just restart the game each time.
+Only way to close the game is through the pause menu and clicking "Quit".
+If you are using the "No Menu" version, you wouldn't have the pause menu so you would have to open Task Manager and click "End task" twice or hold Alt+F4.

 ## Building
 Not sure why you would ever want to build this as you can find the latest build in [Releases](https://github.com/TheDragonary/War-Plane/releases) but anyways,